bevy-cheatbook/bevy-cheatbook/src/platforms/windows.md

 Windows is one of the best-supported platforms by Bevy.

-As of Bevy 0.5, both the MSVC and the GNU compiler toolchains should work.
+Both the MSVC and the GNU compiler toolchains should work.

 ## Distributing Your App